Robust Sensing of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition: Main Results

 Subtracting $\norm{\y - \A(\X_\abg)}{2}^2$ on both sides and using that by assumption $\norm{\Eta}{2} \le \norm{\y - \A(\X_\abg)}{2}$ and $\alpha_1 = \sqrt{\frac{s}{\Gamma}} \alpha_2 = \beta_1 = \sqrt{\frac{s}{\Gamma}} \beta_2$ leads to

 and

 which shows that $\X_\abg \in \Gamma K_s^{4R}$. \end{Proof} The assumption $\| \y - \A(\X_\abg) \|_2 \ge \| \Eta \|_2$ in Lemma \ref{Bound-uv2} is not restrictive.
+As soon as $\| \y - \A(\X_\abg) \|_2 = \| \Eta \|_2$, decreasing $\Alpha$ and $\Beta$ any further becomes undesirable since this will lead to overfitting.
+Comparing Lemma \ref{Bound-uv2} to \cite[Lemma 3.3]{fornasier2018robust}, we see a massive improvement: First, by exploiting the Frobenius-norm control of the elastic-net regularizers, Lemma \ref{Bound-uv2} contains no implicit assumptions on the specific shape of $\X_\abg$ or its SD.
+Second, by the refined definition of the signal set (compare $\Gamma K_{s_1,s_2}^{R}$ in \eqref{eq:K} to $K_{s_1,s_2}^{R,\Gamma}$ in \cite{fornasier2018robust}), the lemma guarantees that $\X_\abg$ has the same regularity as $\X_\star$ instead of only bounding the effective sparsity of single columns of $\U_\abg$ and $\V_\abg$.

-As soon as $\| \y - \A(\X_\abg) \|_2 = \| \Eta \|_2$, decreasing $\Alpha$ and $\Beta$ further becomes undesirable since this would lead to overfitting.\\ To conclude, we can claim that $\X_\abg$ is for suitable parameter choice, even without any requirements on $\A$, a reasonable approximation of $\hat{\X} \in \Gamma K_s^R$: it is of rank $R$, fulfills the measurements up to noise level, and has an effectively sparse decomposition of the same order as $\hat{\X}$.
+All in all, the results of Section \ref{sec:Main1} show that, for any $\A$ and well-tuned parameters $\Alpha$ and $\Beta$, any $\X_\abg$ is a reasonable approximation of $\X_\star \in \Gamma K_s^R$.
+Indeed, it is of rank $R$, fulfills the measurements up to noise level, and has an effectively sparse decomposition of the same order as $\X_\star$.
 However, the parameters $\Alpha$ and $\Beta$ have to be chosen with care, neither too small nor too large.
 Moreover, Lemma \ref{Bound-uv2} shows that $\Alpha$ and $\Beta$ should be of similar magnitude.
 Otherwise either the left or the right components of $\X_\abg$ cannot be controlled.
+For further information on the parameter tuning we refer the reader to Section \ref{Numerics} and the discussion following Theorem \ref{ApproxX}.